-I have been seeing couples for more than twelve years and have undergone two periods of couple psychotherapy training.
+I have been seeing couples for more than twenty years and have couple psychotherapy training.

-I always hold both people in equal regard and I will give them feedback, help them to process unconscious individual or joint issues affecting their relationship as in individual therapy.
+I hold both people in equal regard and I will give them feedback, help them to process unconscious, individual or joint issues affecting their relationship.

-When working with a couple the therapist helps them identify patterns of relating which limit them and keep the relationship 'stuck' in a negative way.
+We identify patterns of relating which limit or and keep the relationship 'stuck' in a negative way.

-I am a therapist, not a professional mediator, my aim is not to resolve practical issues, around finances and child care.
-There is sometimes a coaching element to couple work so I can suggest new strategies to try to improve the relationship.
+I am not a professional mediator, my aim is not to resolve practical issues around finances and child care.
+But there is a coaching element to couple work so I can suggest new strategies to try to improve the relationship.